naptha/tesseract.js/README.md

 # Installation
-Tesseract.js works with a `<script>` tag via local copy or cdn, with webpack and browserify via `npm`, and on node via `npm`.
+Tesseract.js works with a `<script>` tag via local copy or CDN, with webpack and Browserify via `npm`, and on Node.js via `npm`.
 [Check out the docs](#docs) for a full treatment of the API.

 ## &lt;script />

-You can simply include Tesseract.js with a cdn like this:
+You can simply include Tesseract.js with a CDN like this:
 ```html
 <script src='https://cdn.rawgit.com/naptha/tesseract.js/1.0.7/dist/tesseract.js'></script>
 ```